 Arthritis & Blood Tests

-Patients with arthritis will probably have blood tests as part of their initial evaluation and follow-up care.
+Patients with arthritis will probably have blood tests when they first see the doctor, and as part of their follow-up care.
 This is because blood is the most easily and safely sampled body tissue, and it contains traces of material from every other part of the body.

-© Copyright 1995-2012 The Cleveland Clinic Foundation.
-All rights reserved
+© Copyright 1995-2016 The Cleveland Clinic Foundation.
+All rights reserved.

 Can't find the health information you’re looking for?

 This information is provided by the Cleveland Clinic and is not intended to replace the medical advice of your doctor or health care provider.
 Please consult your health care provider for advice about a specific medical condition.
-This document was last reviewed on: 8/20/2012…#9845
+This document was last reviewed on: 4/11/2016…#9845